-If you were previously registered (with the Pharmacy Council of NZ or under the Pharmacy Act 1970) and are now considering reinstatement to the practising register, you should be aware that any conditions on your scope of practice at the time registration was cancelled would be part of the conditions on your scope of practice until such time as the conditions were varied or cancelled by the Pharmacy Council of NZ.
+A pharmacist who was previously registered with the Pharmacy Council (or under the Pharmacy Act 1970) who is now considering reinstatement to the practising register, should be aware that any conditions at the time their registration was cancelled, will remain on their scope of practice, until such time as they are varied or cancelled by the Pharmacy Council.

-As part of the return to practice requirements, you may need to practise under the supervision of a New Zealand registered practising pharmacist.
-This pharmacist must meet the Pharmacy Council requirements for supervising pharmacists
+As part of the return to practice requirements, a pharmacist may need to be supervised for a specified period.
+The supervisor must be a registered practising pharmacist who meets the Pharmacy Council requirements for supervising pharmacists.

-Supervision includes the monitoring and reporting on your performance whilst under supervision.
-After an initial period of direct supervision, the level of supervision should be determined by your supervising pharmacist in consultation with you.
-This must be at a level that ensures you are safe to practise whilst allowing you to gain experience in all relevant areas of practice.
+Supervision includes the monitoring and reporting on a pharmacist’s performance while under supervision.
+After an initial period of direct supervision, the supervisor in consultation with the pharmacist can modify the level of supervision.
+It must remain at a level that ensures safe practice while allowing the pharmacist to gain experience in all relevant areas.
 The level of supervision can be further reviewed and modified on an as-required basis.

 Returning to practise in a role that does not involve direct-patient care

-The scope of practice for pharmacists defines the activities that fall under the scope, and practice is wider than working directly with patients.
+The scope of practice for pharmacists defines the activities that fall under the scope, and recognises that pharmacy practice is wider than working directly with patients.

-For the purpose of returning to practise to provide services that do not involve ‘direct patient care', the option for a change in the authorisation of the scope, (and exemption from supervision in a community or hospital pharmacy), is generally not available for pharmacists that are managing direct patient care services or providing advice that directly influence patient care.
+If a pharmacist is returning to a role that does not involve ‘direct patient care', an option is available for a change in the authorisation of the scope, (and exemption from supervision in a community or hospital pharmacy).
+It is generally not available for pharmacists that are managing direct patient care services or providing advice that directly influences patient care.